activars/vagrant-docker-osx/README.md

 #### Volumnes

 Vagrant by default mounts current `Vagrantfile` working directory to '/vagrant'.
-You can change source by adding the following line to Vagrantfile:
+You can change source by adding the following line to Vagrantfile (read comments in the file):

     config.vm.synced_folder "/Projects", "/vagrant"

-You can mount with docker normally:
+Now docker can mount your directory:

     docker run -v /vagrant:/container-dir <container-id>